charly-lang/charly/README.md

 Instead of writing `self.value` you can write `@value`.
 It is 100% the same.

 If you directly call a method, the interpreter will set *self* to whatever value it was in the scope where the function was defined in.
 Please note that methods defined in classes are linked with the scope the class is defined in.
-That's the reason why Box.value was set to 50.
 It behaves kind of like [Arrow functions in JavaScript](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 This means you can _"extract"_ functions and they keep working the way you expect them to.

 Example showing how extracted class methods work